kaylaperanginangin/daskomrec26/DISTROBOX.md

 # Using Distrobox

+Distrobox is a way to run containerized linux distro on your terminal.
+Quite useful if you want to seperate your workspace appart so that it doesnt clutter your main workspace.
+It uses either your standard Docker program or Podman as the backend.

-If you want to use it inside a distrobox container, here are the step required to setup stuff `"Using arch container because i'm more familiar to it" -VIM`
+If you want to use it inside a distrobox container, here are the step required to setup stuff

+`"Basically, this is just for my workspace only though... - VIM`

 1. Create the distrobox container